 This complaint was brought on behalf of a woman with severe cognitive and behavioral disturbances secondary to a traumatic brain injury inflicted in the course of a domestic violence incident.
 She was involuntarily committed to Pennsylvania’s mental health treatment system and was a long-term resident of a locked facility, the location of the incident giving rise to this complaint.

 Following a significant change in the patient’s behavior and an increase in belligerence and assaultive behavior, the facility’s staff called for police to transport the patient to the hospital for an emergency mental health evaluation.
 A warrant for the involuntary hospitalization was properly issued prior to the officer’s dispatch to the scene.
-Upon arrival, the officer confronted the patient who turned and hit the officer in the chest area.
+Upon arrival, Officer John O’Rourke confronted the patient who turned and hit the officer in the chest area.
 The officer arrested the patient and took her to the Allegheny County Jail instead of the hospital.
 Charges were dropped but almost a year later the officer re-filed aggravated assault charges against the patient and returned to her residential facility to serve notice.

 The officer was summoned to the CPRB Pre-hearing Conference and Public Hearing.
 He declined to participate in either.
 The Executive Director filed a complaint (#353-00) alleging misconduct subsequent to the officer’s refusal to participate in the hearing on #429-00-Y. The Board directed the Solicitor to file a motion to enforce the subpoena against the officer.
 The Court issued the following order on 10/17/01:

 “Ordered: Motion is granted.
-Further ordered that Office John O’Rourke PBP No. 3516 shall appear at the public hearing on the date of its resumption be sworn to tell the truth under oath assume the witness stand and respond to questions on a question by question basis.
+Further ordered that Officer John O’Rourke PBP No. 3516 shall appear at the public hearing on the date of its resumption be sworn to tell the truth under oath assume the witness stand and respond to questions on a question by question basis.
 Officer O’Rourke shall answer each question or if he refuses to answer any questions assert a valid legal basis for such refusal to answer the question.
 Failure to comply with this Order shall be punishable as a contempt on court.
 James J.”

 In the course of this action, the officer offered an affidavit asserting that he was following the order of his superior officer, advice of an Assistant City Solicitor and the FOP’s attorney not to participate in any CPRB proceeding.
 He was faced with the dilemma of being insubordinate and facing discipline from his employer or violating the City Code as related to the CPRB proceedings.